ss7m/bread/README.md

 in implementing various parts of the interpreter, especially the virtual machine and garbage collector.

-The [Lua](https://www.lua.org/) programming language, for inspiration on syntax.
+The [Lua](https://www.lua.org/) programming language, for inspiration on syntax and in the virtual machine.